How To Promote Your Music On Twitter – A Guide For Musicians

-In this guide we’ll look at why you should use Twitter to promote your songs, the biggest mistake people make when promoting their music on Twitter (and how to avoid it), how to interact with your followers, why you need to set your profile up correctly and how to do that, the importance of unfollowing some people, and much more.
+In this guide we'll look at why you should use Twitter to promote your songs, the biggest mistake people make when promoting their music on Twitter (and how to avoid it), how to interact with your followers (many find it easier than Facebook), why you need to set your profile up correctly and how to do that, the importance of unfollowing some people, and much more.

 If you find this guide useful, please Tweet it, share it on Facebook, and link to it anywhere you know other musicians hang out.
 Thank you.

 So, without wasting any more time, let's get into it.

 But first, if it's your aim to do music professionally, you'll want to check out our free ebook while it's still available: